 Western Australia is the biggest state of Australia.
 Perth, the capital, is a modern and well-urbanised city that should be on your bucket list.
 Leaving the city though will open endless possibilities for sightseeing, hiking, 4WD driving, or fishing.

 Due to its size, Western Australia is home to many different climates.
-On the south-east, the climate is temperate with four seasons, but the more north you go the climate changes to tropical with a wet and dry season.
-Away from the coast, in the outback, the land is getting arider and you will not see much rain.
+On the southeast, the climate is temperate with four seasons, but the north you go the climate changes to tropical with a wet and dry season.
+Away from the coast, in the outback, the land is getting drier and you will not see much rain.

 When camping in the northern part of WA, consider cold nights in winter.
 Going south to Broome and Kimberley is only recommended during the dry season as in the summer months between January and March the rain is pouring almost every day.

 It’s important to also note that the weather in Western Australia can be extreme, especially in the summer months.
 Bushfires are common during this time, and you should check for any fire bans or warnings before camping.